SkalskiP/make-sense/README.md

 - [ ] Separate tab with settings
 - [ ] Support basic image operations like crop and resize
 - [ ] Converting video to image frames
-- [ ] Keyboard shortcuts to improve productivity
 - [ ] Automatic detection of objects in a photo - all you have to do is to label them
 - [ ] OCR labelling
 - [ ] Integration with external storage - Amazon S3, Google Drive, Dropbox